-- Head Down is not Enough, from Spinning Babies
+- Head Down is not Enough, Spinning Babies

-- In Celebration of the OP Baby, from Midwife Thinking
+- In Celebration of the OP Baby, Midwife Thinking

 Related Birthful episodes:

-- Can Exercise During Pregnancy Make Labor Harder, with Debra Flashenberg
+- Can Exercise During Pregnancy Make Labor Harder?

-How a Baby’s Position Impacts Labor, with Gail Tully
+[Best of Birthful] How a Baby’s Position Impacts Labor

 Hey, mighty one.
 With nearly 300 Birthful episodes in over five years, it may be hard to know where to begin listening to the show.
 To make it easier, we’ve put together the Best of Birthful series, which showcases some of our favorite or most relevant episodes.
 This is one of those.
 If you enjoy what you hear, make sure you subscribe.
 It’s free, and that way you won’t miss a thing.
 Enjoy.